 Have you ever seen a Box Photo?
-Box photography is a fairly new trend in creative portraiture.
-It involves the construction of one large box in which a variety of photos are captured.
+Taking pictures in a box is a relatively new trend in creative portraiture.
+Photographers construct one large box and capture photos of their subject playing and posing in the box.
 The best shots are singled out and placed together in Photoshop.
 This composite gives the appearance of one large stack of cubes.
-It’s even more fun if it looks like the subjects in the box are interacting with one another.
+It’s even more fun if it looks like the people in the box interact with one another.

-I decided a few months ago that I needed to give this fun new trend a whirl.
-My amazing husband set to work in building me a box big enough to fit at least a couple of people inside.
-Not only did it need to be large enough, but also sturdy enough to hold the weight of several people.
+I decided a few months ago that I needed to give this fun new trend of taking pictures in a box a whirl.
+My amazing husband set to work building me a box big enough to fit at least a couple of people inside.
+Not only did my box photography box need to be large enough, but also sturdy enough to hold the weight of several people.

-He brought the small box home and I had so much fun with it.
-It was a great opportunity for me to practice setting up and photographing items in the box.
-I had a great time picking some cool action figures from my son’s collection to test it out.
+Part of his process when constructing the big box was to create a mini-box to ensure his dimensions were all correct.
+He brought the tiny box home, and I had so much fun with it.
+It was an excellent opportunity for me to practice setting up and taking pictures in a box.
+I had a great time picking some fun action figures from my son’s collection to test it out.
 Not long later, I moved on to some wooden mannequins used for drawing models.
-They were even more fun because they could be posed like real people!
+They were even more fun because I could pose them like real people!

-And here’s the wooden mannequins.
+And you can find the wooden mannequins here.
 Of course, some of your kid’s toys work great, too!

 Back to the Big Box

 Even though the little box is a lot of fun to tinker with, I can’t take pictures in a box with real people.
 I was getting excited to have the big box on hand.
 But first, there’s a problem!
 A box of this size is a BEAST to move around.
 It just doesn’t fit through any average-sized doorway, so the box needs to stay in one location.
 You can build your box for box photography to disassemble so that it can be moved and re-assembled on site.
 Well, when I ask, my husband answers.
 He created the perfect box for me, so it was time to get to work by setting it up in my shiny new studio space at home.